groverlab/groverlab.github.io/_hnbfpr/2019-08-06-stereo-records.markdown

 The waveform of the higher-frequency 3000 Hz tone is on the *left edge of the groove*, and the waveform for the lower-frequency 800 Hz tone is on the *right edge of the groove!*

 In stereo records, the two edges of the groove are different.
 As the needle is dragged through the groove, it contacts both edges at the same time.
 In the 3000 and 800 Hz recording above, the small bumps on the left edge bounce the needle rapidly in the upper-right direction, and the bigger bumps on the right edge bounce the needle slowly in the upper-left direction.
 Now, if we just put *two* sensors on the needle, one to measure its motion in the upper-right direction, and one to measure its motion in the upper-left direction, and connect the first sensor to the Right speaker and the second sensor to the Left speaker, we have stereo sound!
+One groove, two recordings!

 For completeness, here's another track with the Left and Right channels swapped (800 Hz in the Left and 3000 Hz in the Right):